KlipperScreen/KlipperScreen/docs/Installation.md

 Once you have established that the screen is working, then proceed installing KlipperScreen.

 ## Setup
-The installation process is meant for a non-desktop version of the OS for example RaspberryOS Lite, but it should work on other debian derivatives.
+The installation script is meant for RaspberryOS Lite, but it should work on other debian derivatives.

 [Click to learn how to check if you installed a desktop version](FAQ.md#how-to-check-if-you-have-a-desktop-environment)